-Our school is a member of the Taunton Learning Partnership (TLP) and works in close collaboration with a small group of Taunton-based schools, as well as

-Catholic Schools in Somerset, via the Dunstan Partnership.
+Our school works in close collaboration with a small group of Taunton-based schools, as well as Catholic Schools in Somerset, via the Dunstan Partnership.
+We are also part of the Bishop Fox's Pyramid and our SENCo meets at least once each term with our designated Educational Psychologist, Learning Support/Virtual School advisory teacher and Autism Communication Advisory teacher.
 Through these and other links, the staff of St. George's work in collaboration with a variety of schools to share training sessions, share expertise and good practice, and meet to moderate children's work.